The Shark SD120 is a medium-size CNC router made primarily for CNC woodworking by Next Wave CNC.

 Milling metal will likely void the warranty of this machine.

-Also, you can’t cut materials with mist or lubricants, as it can cause a fire.
-This is because the router used on this machine is meant for dry cutting.
+Apart from that, you can't use cutting fluid for machining as the router used on this machine is meant for dry cutting only.

 I don't think this is a problem at all, as this is primarily a wood CNC machine, and it does that job quite well.